manell0/MileStone-1-Couronne/README.md

 - [ x ] Contact Form - The form is validated (https://formdump.codeinstitute.net/).

 ### Existing Features
+- Page with the rules and a fancy image
+- Page with the history and an nice picture
 - Opportunity to watch a video that is linked from the three main pages.
 - Validated contact page
 - Opportunity to download Couronne rules on PDF format

 #### Header Logo

-- Headline text that matches the page you are on.
+- Headline text that matches the page you are on in every page.

 #### Header Navigation Bar and footer which are fixed